keepraw/bilive/docs/scan.md

 ## Why are the rendered danmaku and subtitles a square?

 This is a font missing problem, often appearing in manual deployment, I default use Microsoft YaHei font, there is msyh.ttf in the assets directory of the project, install it.
-The docker version should not have this problem, because it has completed this process in the dockerfile.
-Of course, if you want to use other fonts, you can also specify the corresponding font in the DanmakuFactory instruction during conversion.

 ## Why did you change back to the queue rendering method?